-To be eligible a woman must:
+To be eligible an employee must:

 - be pregnant and have reached, or given birth before reaching, the start of the 11th week before the expected week of childbirth. - have been continuously employed for at least 26 weeks by the end of the 15th week before the expected week of childbirth (this is called the qualifying week).
-A woman must have been employed with the Trust for this length of time; previous unbroken continuous service with another school will not count for this purpose. - provide medical evidence of the date her baby is due. - have average weekly earnings for the 8-week period ending with the qualifying week, of not less than the lower earnings limit for NI contributions. - have stopped working for the Trust to start her maternity leave.
+An employee must have been employed with the Trust for this length of time; previous unbroken continuous service with another school will not count for this purpose. - provide medical evidence of the date their baby is due. - have average weekly earnings for the 8-week period ending with the qualifying week, of not less than the lower earnings limit for NI contributions. - have stopped working for the Trust to start their maternity leave.

-Providing a woman qualifies she is entitled to receive Statutory Maternity Pay even if she is not returning to work after she has given birth.
+Providing an employee qualifies they are entitled to receive Statutory Maternity Pay even if they are not returning to work after they have given birth.

-If a woman is not entitled to Statutory Maternity Pay she may be eligible to claim Maternity Allowance from the Department for Work and Pensions.
-Any claim should be made as soon as possible otherwise the woman may lose some of her benefit.
-She will need to be issued with a completed SMP1 form confirming that she is not entitled to Statutory Maternity Pay.
+If an employee is not entitled to Statutory Maternity Pay, they may be eligible to claim Maternity Allowance from the Department for Work and Pensions.
+Any claim should be made as soon as possible otherwise the employee may lose some of their benefit.
+They will need to be issued with a completed SMP1 form confirming that they are not entitled to Statutory Maternity Pay.
 Further information on Maternity Allowance is available from the Department for Work and Pensions.